On-Page SEO: The Ultimate Guide With Actionable Checklist

 higher readability = higher rankings.

 So, readability plays a very important role in enhancing the usability of your website by reducing the bounce rate and boosting audience retention.
-And as a result, boosts your search rankings as well.
+And as a result, boosts your on-page SEO and ultimately search rankings as well.

 Remember "Keep it Simple".